mariananycastro/project_one/README.md

 # README
+This is the first in a series of projects created by Rebase to help me study many tools, gems, etc.

-This project was created to help me study:
+This project will help me study:
 - Docker
 - PostgreSQL
 - RabbitMQ

+## Main Object
+In this project we will create a routes to get the policy which will be used by project_two with Graphql add route

+There will be a (worker)[path] which will create a new policy. add payload and queue

 ## Ruby version 3.3.0

-## Main Object
-TODO

 ## Docker
 This project uses Docker which has 3 containers: postgres, app and sneakers.